modern-influence-of-ancient-warriors

 The waqf system was the primary engine of urban growth in Mamluk cities.
 A single large waqf complex might include a mosque, madrasa, orphanage, public fountain, and a row of shops.
 The shops rented out to merchants generated the income that maintained the religious and charitable portions.
 This created self-sustaining nodes of activity.
 In Cairo alone, hundreds of such complexes transformed the cityscape.
 The income from waqf properties also financed the construction of roads, bridges, markets (khans and qaysariyyas), and even the famous Street of the Tentmakers.
 Without waqf, much of Cairo’s medieval infrastructure would not have existed.

-Waqf properties formed a parallel economy that operated independently of the state treasury.
+Waqf properties formed a parallel economy that operated alongside the state treasury.
 This had several effects:

 - Countercyclical spending: During famines, epidemics, or political instability, waqf institutions continued to provide food, water, and healthcare because their revenue came from diverse, often rural, assets.
 This reduced the strain on the sultan’s budget.